 The University of Tennessee is committed to maintaining a safe environment grounded in civility and respect for all members within the campus community.
-The purpose of the Bias Response Protocol is to (a) manage the timely and appropriate response to bias incidents, (b) implement a plan of action to address the bias incident, and (c) conduct appropriate follow-up to bias incidents.
+The University adheres to following definitions when reviewing bias incidents:

 Some examples of bias-related incidents include, but are not limited to: